kim-jeong-jun/RAW_Sorter/README.md

 Made for heavy camera users.
 RAW file sorting code written in Python.

+_THE PACKAGES BELOW ARE NEEDED!_
+os
+shutil
+tqdm
+time
+exifread

 ## Function
 1. This code gather all RAW image files(*.NEF, *.DNG, and *.JPG) in subfolder of your input folder.
 2. The sorted folder generates as the manner below.
 (Regards as EXIF file data.)